Why This Matters in Investment Banking

 Strong Answer:

-"We add Debt because when you acquire a company, you take on the responsibility for its debt—you either pay it off or refinance it.
-So the total cost of acquisition includes both what you pay equity holders and the debt you're assuming.
+"We add Debt because when you acquire a company, you take on the responsibility for its debt.
+You either pay it off or refinance it.
+So the total cost of acquisition includes both what you pay equity holders and the debt you are assuming.

 We subtract Cash because when you buy the company, you receive its cash and cash equivalents.
-This effectively reduces the net cost of the acquisition—it's like getting a discount equal to the cash balance.
+This effectively reduces the net cost of the acquisition; it is like getting a discount equal to the cash balance.

-Think of it this way: if you pay $500M for a company's equity and it has $50M in cash, you're really only paying $450M net because you get that $50M back immediately."
+Think of it this way: if you pay $500M for a company's equity and it has $50M in cash, you are really only paying $450M net because you get that $50M back immediately."

 Question 4: "Would you use EV/EBITDA or P/E to compare two companies?"